 - Parkinson’s Disease

-- Chron’s Disease
+- Crohn’s Disease

 - Multiple Sclerosis

 When CBD enters our body, it works with receptors in the ECS to encourage an increase in the production of naturally-occurring cannabinoids that play such a crucial part in our health.
-It is for this reason that CBD can work for so many different conditions.
+It is for this reason that CBD can work for so many conditions.

 A Brief History of CBD in North Carolina

-2018 Current Legislation in North Carolina
+Current Legislation on CBD Oil in North Carolina

 Final Thoughts on CBD oil in North Carolina